bilsun/reddit-scraper/README.md

 # reddit-scraper
-content analysis project - gig work and privacy discussions on Reddit
+Using PRAW and Pushshift to scrape Reddit for research purposes